Will Applying for Business Funding Affect Your Credit?

 2. What other lenders see: only hard inquiries appear.
 Soft inquiries are filtered out before the report is shared with third parties.

-This is why a soft pull is sometimes called "invisible" — it's not invisible to you, but it is invisible to anyone else considering whether to lend to you.
+This is why a soft inquiry is sometimes called "invisible" — it's not invisible to you, but it is invisible to anyone else considering whether to lend to you.
 That's also why it doesn't affect your score: the FICO algorithm only counts what other lenders can see.

-When each type of pull is used
+When each type of inquiry happens

-Soft pull scenarios
+Soft inquiry scenarios

-Hard pull scenarios
+Hard inquiry scenarios

 This is where most online advice is exaggerated.
 The reality: